klgraham/descent/README.md

 # Descent

 As projects grow in complexity, their dependencies often do as well.
 When release time comes, it may help to know how your various libraries depend on one another.
-Descent combines Clojure, Datomic (maybe), and [Rhizome](https://github.com/ztellman/rhizome) to track project dependencies over time.

-Have yet to implement the Datomic storage.
-Will do that soon.
-For right now, the functionality is as follows:

-  1. if you pass in a pom, you'll get a graph of all the dependencies.
-The graph will be written to a file.
-  2. If you run again on a different pom, you'll get a diferent graph.
-You can then merge the two results to obtain a composite dependency graph.
+Descent lets you visualize project dependencies.

 ## Installation